teldufalsari/stakkur/README.md

-# stakkur
+# Stakkur
  Just a stack data type for further processor development